web2py/py4web/docs/chapter-04.rst

 Login into the Dashboard
 ------------------------

-Pressing the Dashboard button will forward you to the Dashboard login.
-Here you must insert the password that you've already setup (see :ref:`set_password command option`).
+Click the Dashboard button to reach the Dashboard login.
+Enter the password you set up earlier (see :ref:`set_password command option`).
-If you don't remember the password, you have to stop the program with CTRL-C, setup a new one and run the py4web again.
+If you don't remember it, stop py4web with ``Ctrl-C``, set a new password, and start py4web again.

 .. image:: images/dashboard_login.png

-After inserting the right Dashboard's password, it will be displayed with all the tabs compressed.
+After you enter the correct dashboard password, the dashboard appears with all of its tabs collapsed.

 ..
 FIXME: why do this image fit into the pdf page while the others do not?